Additional Permitted Subscription (APS)

 Where the value of any inherited ISA investments is less than the APS (i.e. the value of investments have gone down since the date of death), a top up payment can also be made with cash.
-Where the value of any inherited ISA investments is greater than the APS (because they have risen in value since the date of death), investments can only be transferred into the ISA up to the value of the APS.

 Yes, providing the new provider accepts APS transfers.
 At Hargreaves Lansdown, we accept APS transfers from other providers.
 Where an APS is transferred to a new provider, contributions can only be made with cash.